behavure/behavure-docs/src/content/docs/measure_iq/key-concepts-and-terminology/data-pipeline/data-logging.md

 title: "Data Logging"
 description: "Definition & use of Data Logging"
 ---
-In this guide, you will find the most effective methods for configuring your logging to load your data into Scuba.
+In this guide, you will find the most effective methods for configuring your logging to load your data into Measure IQ.

 ## JSON format

-JSON is Scuba's preferred file format.
+JSON is Measure IQ's preferred file format.
 It does not require a dedicated header row, and easily allows us to auto-detect new columns as logging changes over time.

 Create each row, or event, as a complete JSON object that lives on its own line of the file.
 Here's a multi-row example: